CoReBench/CoRe/readme.md

 python scripts/eval.py --help
 ```

-Or see the example shell scripts:
+Or use our shell scripts:

 ```
 bash scripts/run.sh